-Now that a federal judge has thrown out Eric Perkinson’s death sentence, we take a look at some facts about Georgia’s Death Row and the death penalty in the state.
+Now that Georgia has executed its first prisoner of 2019, we take a look at some facts about Georgia’s Death Row and the death penalty in the state.

-1. Death Row inmates make up a miniscule portion of the Georgia prison population.
+1. Death Row inmates make up a minuscule portion of the Georgia prison population.

-There are currently 55 men awaiting execution on Georgia’s Death Row.
+There are currently 50 men and one woman awaiting execution on Georgia’s Death Row.
 In 2017, the Georgia Department of Corrections counted 56,275 persons in all its facilities.* So Death Row inmates account for 0.097% of the Department of Corrections’ overall day-to-day population.

 2. Only three crimes in Georgia are punishable by death: Treason, aircraft hijacking and murder (with one of the aggravating circumstances listed below):